 - 1. Size.
-The Board of Directors of the Company shall be composed of eleven (11) members who shall be owners of at least (1) share of the common stock of the Company (Article III, BDOLF By-Laws, as amended) complemented and aided by an adviser.
+The Board of Directors of the Company shall be composed of eleven (11) members who shall be owners of at least (1) share of the common stock of the company (Article III, BDOLF By-Laws, as amended) complemented and aided by an adviser.
 The stockholders of the Company shall elect the members of the Board during the annual meeting. - 2.
 Mix.
 The Board shall be composed of executive and non-executive directors, which include the independent directors.
 The Company shall have at least three

-(3) independent directors that would constitute twenty percent (20%) of the members of the Board.
+(3) independent directors that would constitute 27.27% of the members of the Board.

 In accordance with regulations, the Company shall appoint or elect independent directors who are free of material relations with the management, controllers, or others that might reasonably be expected to interfere with the independent exercise of his/her best judgment for the exclusive interest of the Company.
-An independent director of the Company may only serve as such for a total of five (5) consecutive years with a "cooling off" period of 2 years after which, he/she could be elected for another final 5-year term in accordance with SEC Memorandum Circular No. 9 series of 2011 (Term Limits for Independent Directors).
-Selection, nomination and election of independent directors shall be done in accordance with the standard election procedures of the Company's By-Laws.
+As approved by the Board of Directors at its meeting held on December 11, 2014, an independent director of a Company only serve as such for a total of nine (9) years reckoned from January 1, 2012 to take effect as follows: